exoplatform/exo-documentation/docs/eXoMobileGuide.Getting_started.rst

 Enter the URL of your intranet and click on ``Go``.

+.. note:: For Android devices and with the version 9, you should use eXo Platform in secured mode
+          i.e. with :ref:`https mode enabled <Security.HTTPSConf>` to acces your server in mobile.

 |image5|

 You will be redirected to your intranet login page.